 - Hysterosalpingogram: This is a radiology procedure that checks the health of uterus as well as the fallopian tubes.
 In this, a liquid is injected into the uterus and fallopian tubes, then it is photographed to examine the shape of a uterus.
 It is a relatively inexpensive and effective test.

 What are the Treatments?

 - In vitro fertilization: It is one of the effective techniques in which the doctor takes the eggs from the ovaries with the help of a small needle and then is fertilized with a sperm in a specialized lab.
-This can also be helpful in future.
-If your partner agree, extra embryos can be frozen and kept for use in future.
+This can also be helpful in the future.
+If your partner agrees, extra embryos can be frozen and kept for use in the future.